RuthAShaffer/Sparse-Acquisition-Functional-Magnetic-Resonance-Imaging-with-Multiband-Sequences/README.md

 For information on scanning parameters: SCAN_INFORMATION.xlsx

-Concern to note: The phantom is not equally present in all slices (i.e., the phantom is not always present in end slices)
+Concern to note: The phantom is not equally present in all slices (i.e., the phantom is not always present in end slices depending on the number of slices collected)

 GRAPHS_AND_INTENSITY_INFO:
 Contains slice timing / intensity graphs, with slice-to-slice intensity data in individual txt files.